My Account

 I love meeting other craftspeople and sell my products at a small selection of events in the UK and further afield.

-INTRODUCTION TO NATURAL DYEING AND LOCAL COLOUR: Saturday May 7 or June 11
+INTRODUCTION TO NATURAL DYEING AND LOCAL COLOUR: Saturday, January 27

-Join me for a full-day workshop on the essentials of transferring colours found in plants onto fabric and yarn.
+Join Julia for a full-day workshop on transferring colours found in local plants onto fabric and yarn.

 Details and bookings here.